History of Mexico City: Religious power

 As the seat of the Archbishopric of Mexico and the site of many diocesan institutions and those of mendicant orders and the Jesuits, and nunneries, Mexico City had a concentration of religious institutional power.
 The Metropolitan Cathedral of Mexico City was built over an extended period of time and designed to show the religious power of the Catholic Church.
 Built on the Plaza Mayor, or Zócalo, its architecture reflected several styles of Spanish Colonial architecture.

 Despite this concentration of Catholic power, the indigenous population's understanding of Catholic doctrine and practice was not thorough, even in the capital itself.
 Residual native practices survived and were reflected in the natives' practice of the new faith.
 Franciscan friar Bernardino de Sahagún suspected that the emerging cult of the Virgin of Guadalupe, which is said to have originated with the vision at Tepeyac Hill to the north of the city's borders in 1531, represented a post-Conquest adoption of the Aztec cult of Tonantzin.
-He was also concerned that the prior cult of Quetzalcoatl would find its way into the new religion by equating this god with the Apostle Thomas, as an earlier attempt to evangelize the Indians before the Spanish conquest.
+He was also concerned that the prior cult of Quetzalcoatl would find its way into the new religion by equating this god with the Apostle Thomas, as an earlier attempt to evangelize the indigenous people before the Spanish conquest.

 The Spanish also brought with them the Inquisition as a social and political tool.
 Public hangings and even burnings, not unusual in Europe at the time, were also used in New Spain, especially in Mexico City, as demonstrations of the joint power of the Church and the State over individual actions and social status.
 One group that suffered during this time were the so-called "crypto-Jews" of Portuguese descent.
 Many converted Portuguese Jews came to New Spain looking for commercial opportunities.

 In 1642, 150 of these individuals were arrested within three or four days, and the Inquisition began a series of trials on suspicion of still practicing Judaism.
 Many of these were merchants involved in New Spain's principal economic activities.
 On 11 April 1649, twelve were burned after being strangled and one person was burned alive.
 A similar fate was in store for those found guilty of homosexuality.

 Men were burned at the stake in 1568, 1660, 1673 and 1687 after being denounced.
 While not as likely to be executed, scholars had to be careful at this time, too.
 Academics such as Fray Diego Rodríguez who advocated the separation of science and theology found themselves the subject of investigations by the Holy Office.
 Booksellers who did not have their inventory approved by the Church faced fines and possible excommunication.